 The end result was that by May 2011, Amazon was deploying new software to production servers an average of every 11.6 seconds.
 During its busiest times, 1,079 new deployments were sent into the production environment in one hour.

 DevOps Benefits Statistics

-If there’s anyone out there with doubts about the validity of DevOps, let’s share a few statistics for the doubters.
+If there’s anyone out there with doubts about the validity of DevOps or thinks that hiring a DevOps engineer is a bad investment, let’s share a few statistics for the doubters.